veritas9872/Horovod-Pytorch-Tutorial/scripts/README.md

 However, each Horovod process will launch these workers independently.

-This may cause an excessive number of workers to be launched.
+The true number of pre-processing workers will therefore be `np x num_workers`.

 **2. Host**